core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   Based on this information, P composes the group request and sends it to the CoAP group at G_ADDR:G_PORT.

-* Typically, S1_PORT and S2_PORT will be equal to G_PORT, but a server Sx is allowed to reply to the multicast request from another port number not equal to G_PORT.
+* Typically, S1_PORT and S2_PORT will be equal to G_PORT, but a server Sx is allowed to reply to the multicast request from another port number that is not equal to G_PORT.
 For this reason, the notation Sx_PORT is used.

 Note that this type of reverse-proxy only requires one unicast IP address (P_ADDR) for the proxy, so it scales well with a large number of servers Sx.
 Instead, the type of reverse-proxy in the example in {{sec-reverse-proxies-examples-ex2}} requires one IP address for each server Sx and one for each CoAP group that the proxy supports.